 View Remote Learning Tip Sheet (PDF)

 What is Required of Students in Remote Learning?

 Teachers will strive to achieve the remote learning standards to the greatest extent possible.
 However, it is recognized that real-time (synchronous) learning will not be possible in all instances.

 Students will be required to participate daily in learning and assessment, as follows:

 Real-time online instruction will be coordinated by the assigned teacher for all students registered in the class.
 Students must be available for the following real-time learning times (synchronous):

-- Grades 1–6: Synchronous instruction is not an expectation during Jan.
-4-15.
-Teachers for Grades 1–6 will prepare print packages and/or SeeSaw lessons and activities.
+- Grades 1–6: Approximately one hour/day of synchronous instruction.
 Teachers will schedule a minimum of 20 minutes per week with each student in real-time conversation.

 Independent work: Student assignments will reflect the learning outcomes of the Manitoba curriculum.
 Assignments will be differentiated to meet the learning needs of students.
 Independent work can include reading, viewing and responding to prerecorded videos, Google classroom, and engaging in project-based learning.
 Some parent/caregiver support is important.
 Students will be expected to participate for the following minimum amounts of time (independent work):